 When we consider the DCP \eqref{DCP_11} path-wise, we have the following optimization problem:

 where $\ot{Q}_k(\omega_t)$, $k\in\{5,6,7,8\}$ are the decision variables.
 Note that, since servers 4 and 7 are independent of control, we neglect the term $h_a\ot{Q}_4(\omega_t)+h_c\ot{Q}_9(\omega_t)$ in the objective function of the optimization problem \eqref{DCP_12}.
-We can solve the optimization problem \eqref{DCP_12} with a similar way that we use to prove Lemma \ref{opt_solution}.
+Next, we will solve the optimization problem \eqref{DCP_12} case by case.